 After Liz joined Alcoholics Anonymous, she began distancing herself from Bundy.

 But while locked up in Florida, Bundy called her to admit, “There is something the matter with me … I just couldn’t contain it.
 I fought it for a long, long time … it was just too strong.”

-In her book, Liz recalled that when she asked if he ever tried to kill her, Bundy told her that the urge took over one night when he was at her house, and he closed the damper so the smoke couldn’t go up the chimney, then he left after putting a towel under a door so the smoke wouldn’t escape.
+In her book, Liz recalled that when she asked if he ever tried to kill her, Bundy told her that the urge took over one night when he was at her house.
+Bundy closed the damper so the smoke couldn’t go up the chimney, then he left after putting a towel under a door so the smoke wouldn’t escape.

 3. Liz Discovered Bundy’s Murder Kit and Attempted To Alert the Police, But…